lich-uct/molpher-lib/doc/source/usage/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~

 When we have the morphs we want to attach to the tree selected, we can call `extend()`
-to connect them to their respective parents and make them the new leaves:
+which will connect them to their respective parents making them the new leaves
+of our tree:

 ..  code-block:: python
-    :caption: Extending the tree.
+    :caption: Extending and pruning the tree.
     :name: extending-tree
     :linenos:

+    # get the number of generations before
+    print(tree.generation_count)

     tree.extend() # connect the accepted morphs to the tree as new leaves
     print(